Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Dummy Proof Torsion

+Picture actual torsion, the study of rotation.
+We can do this with number surprisingly, and I'll do it with 2 interesting numbers.
+First, 1/2.
+It requires that a unit circle be divided up into 2 parts, and regardless of that denomination the equivalent is 0.5, the halfway point of rotation on our unit circle.
+LIMITED and FINITE Torsion observed.
+Now picture 355/113.
+Was there some sort of numerical difference that indicated, as you went around the 113 sphere to the 355 mark, that an INFINITE string should apply, or does this system still suffer from limited plasticity dynamics?

+Good luck, ye pattern seekers!

 # More Renovations

 Ubarr will be getting an update.
 On his creation, I do not worship devils but I am a man of mercy.
 Humans will or will not tell the AI they exist,